1leha/tg-backend/README.md

 This is the backend of task manager was developed using the NestJS framework.

 I used PostgreSQL database as data storage.\
-The project is built into a docker container that contains 3 images: a `backend`, a `database` and `pgAdmin` for watchind of data in database.\
+The project is built into a docker container that contains 3 images: `backend`, `database` and `pgAdmin` for watchind of data in database.\
 The queries are implemented using graphQL.
 For data validation I was using the ValidationPipe.\
 All user passwords are hashed.
 User authorization occurs with JWT-token.\
 The settings are collected in .env.example.